mbedded-mike/mmrv_cpu/README.md

 # mmrv\_cpu

 My implementation of RV32I ISA.
-This is my first own CPU microarchitecture ever :)

 The aim of this project is to create a somewhat compliant RV32I + Zicsr CPU with Machine level support only (suitable for embedded systems)
+Right now the core is only able to execute just a few instructions and it's not turing complete yet ;]

 Read more about RISC-V: [https://riscv.org/technical/specifications/](https://riscv.org/technical/specifications/)